Tips for Dealing With Romantic Relationships in the Workplace

 Tips for HR Professionals

-Make sure that your employees are aware of all the rules and policies regarding workplace romances as well.
-A policy that prohibits dating, sex, and romance entirely is not recommended.
-Any policy that is seen as onerous, overreaching or intrusive will just encourage stealth dating.
+Make sure that your employees are aware of all the rules and policies regarding workplace romances.
+A policy that prohibits dating, sex, and romance outright is not recommended.
+Any policy that is seen as overreaching or intrusive may encourage stealth dating.

 Policies are developed to guide employees in creating a legal, ethical, harmonious workplace, not to control the bad behavior of a few.
-You might consider a policy that prohibits supervisors from dating any employee who reports directly to him or her.
+You might consider a policy that prohibits supervisors from dating any employee who reports directly to them.
 The policy may also state that you expect staff members to behave in a professional manner while dating.

-Let your employees know that you expect that office romances, relationships or affairs will be kept separate from the work environment.
-Your organization will not tolerate sexual encounters and sexual behavior at work.
-Spell out the consequences if the romance is negatively having an impact on the workplace.
+Let your employees know that you expect that office romances, relationships, or affairs will be kept separate from the work environment.
+Be clear that the organization will not tolerate sexual liaisons and sexual behavior at work.
+Spell out the consequences that will result if the romance is negatively impacting the workplace.